American Eagle Outfitters

 Dividends Summary

-- American Eagle Outfitters has issued 72 dividend payments over the past 19 years
+- Consistent Payer: American Eagle Outfitters has rewarded shareholders with 74 dividend payments over the past 19 years.

 Company News